jawwada/Chatbot-Application/Instructions.md

 ## Project Components

 The project folder has the following structure:
+- **Dockerfile**: Contains the Dockerfile for the project.
+- **Instructions.md**: Contains the project overview and setup instructions.
+- **requirements.txt**: Contains the required packages for the project.
+- **prometheus.yaml**: contains the prometheus configuration.
 - **config**: Contains the configuration files for the project.
 Configuration files for application, e.g. logging, and model initialization JSON files for loading at runtime
 - **data**: Contains the most of the learning data, blobs, database, trained model state dictionaries, and results.
-= Contains the source code for the project.
+- **docker-compose.yml**: Contains the docker-compose file for the project.
 - **app**: Contains the Flask web server for handling requests.
   - **make_requests.py**: the script for making requests to the Flask server.
   - **server.py**: Contains the server script for the flask.